Tafloninno/Monsters_of_Rock_concert/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank  Microverse and my studying partners and Cindy Shin for the amazing UI design.

+Original design idea by Cindy Shin in Behance

 <p align="right">(<a href="#readme-top">back to top</a>)</p>